-The Consumer Product Safety Commission (CPSC) estimates a circuit breaker’s life expectancy at 30 to 40 years, and it is the same for GFCI, AFCI, and standard breakers.
+The Consumer Product Safety Commission (CPSC) estimates a circuit breaker’s life expectancy at 30 to 40 years, with an average of 35 years.
+It is the same for GFCI, AFCI, and standard breakers.
 Because a breaker is a mechanical device, a humid outdoor location or the corrosive atmosphere of a room where pool chemicals are stored, for example, will shorten the lifespan.
 And, conversely, an indoor and dry location with only modest temperature variations will extend it.
 Also, frequent tripping due to repeated overcurrent events will hasten failure.

 The primary purpose of a circuit breaker is to protect your home from a fire caused by overheating of the wires due to too much current flowing through them.
 When the current flow exceeds its marked amperage rating, the breaker is supposed to trip, cutting off the electricity to the problem circuit.
 A malfunctioning breaker fails by doing nothing—NOT cutting off the electricity.
 There is no outward indication that anything is wrong until wire insulation starts melting and you smell smoke.